 The City shall foster and promote the welfare of the wage earners of the City, improve their working conditions and advance their opportunities for profitable employment.
-The City shall aid and assist resident workers to obtain, safeguard and protect their rightful preference to be employed in industries in the City.
-In the performance of contracts let by the City or any of its subdivisions or departments for construction, repair, preliminary surveys, engineering studies, consulting, maintenance work or any other retention of services necessary to complete any other retention of services necessary to complete any given project, at least 95 per cent residents shall be employed where they are available and qualified.
+The City shall aid and assist resident workers to obtain, safeguard and protect their rightful preference to be employed in industries in the Citv.
+In the performance of contracts let by the City or any of its subdivisions or department for construction, repair, preliminary surveys, engineering studies, consulting, maintenance work or any other retention of services necessary to complete any given project, at least 95 per cent residents shall be employed where they are available and qualified.
 If 10 or fewer persons are employed under the contract then at least 90 per cent residents shall be employed where they are available and qualified.
-In all cases of hire or letting of contracts by the City, its subdivisions or departments, employment preference shall be given to residents of the City.
+In all cases of hire or letting of contracts by the City, its subdivision or departments, employment preference shall be given to residents of the City.
 When the City Council assembled finds as a matter of fact that there are not sufficient residents of the City available and qualified for employment preference, the City Council shall so resolve and by this resolution approve non city resident hire.